tum-erl/blueos_ros2/README.md

 This extension enables controlling an ArduPilot-based vehicle (BlueBoat, BlueROV) via [ROS2](https://github.com/ros2)

+It is a modified version from this one which adapts to the needs of the Environmental Robotics Lab of the Chair of Robotics and System Intelligence at TUM.

 The extension includes the following packages:

 - [MAVROS](https://github.com/mavlink/mavros): Includes a launch file to communicate with the flight controller (vehicle)

-- [mavros_control](https://github.com/itskalvik/mavros_control): Includes a python script to control the vehicle using GPS-based waypoints (BlueBoat) and RC-control (BlueROV2) via mavros

 - [Foxglove ](https://docs.foxglove.dev/docs): Web-based RViz for visualizing ROS2 data